henriquegalva0/EvitaAI-MobileAPP/README.md

 # Missing Content
 Some json files in the folder "/misc" are empty for security reasons.

+# Missing Permissions
+The latest Android system has become quite strict regarding the permissions requested by apps.
+Currently, you need a license or must publish the app on the Google Play Store to use certain permissions.

 # Usage
 If you want to test the app, please use your own secret API key.